phideg/pdpw/README.md

 cargo install --path .
 ```

-Clearly the above only works if have installed a Rust compiler as described [here](https://www.rust-lang.org/tools/install)
+Clearly the above only works if the Rust compiler is installed as described [here](https://www.rust-lang.org/tools/install)

+## Basic shortcuts

+- `strg + s` encrypt and save changes to the *.pdpw file that you have opened.
+Typically `default.pdpw`
+- `strg + f` open the search dialog

 ## Configure Gnome Desktop integration